bchristiani/adobe-cm-notification-worker/README.md

 # Microsoft Teams Notifications for Adobe Cloud Manager Pipeline (Cloudfare Worker)
-This webhook using [Cloudfare Workers](https://developers.cloudflare.com/workers/) allows you to send Adobe Cloud Manager CI/CD Pipeline Notifications to Microsoft Teams.
+This webhook allows you to send Adobe Cloud Manager CI/CD Pipeline Notifications to Microsoft Teams.
 You can use it to post and monitor the status of your Cloud Manager deployment pipeline without having to log in to Cloud Manager.
+The application using [Cloudfare Workers](https://developers.cloudflare.com/workers/).

 ## Sample Notifications in Action